What Motivates Our Office

 The Honourable Senator Colin Deacon

 Senator Colin Deacon (he/him/il) was appointed to represent Nova Scotia in the Senate of Canada in June 2018.
-A lifelong entrepreneur, he passionately believes that we must build an inclusive economy if we want a more resilient economy.
-As a result, Senator Deacon believes that entrepreneurship is a tool to not just enable economic empowerment, but to create positive social change.
-Recently, he is most focused on harnessing the digital economy, improving Canada’s public and private sector competitiveness, and addressing climate change.
+A lifelong entrepreneur, he passionately believes that we must build a more inclusive economy if we want a more resilient economy.
+As a result, Senator Deacon believes that entrepreneurship is a tool to not just enable economic empowerment in communities across our country, but to create positive social change.
+Recently, he is most focused on harnessing the digital economy, improving Canada’s public and private sector competitiveness, and incentivizing and empowering the private sector to aggressively address climate change.

 David Dlab, Parliamentary Affairs Advisor